ArgonDesign/alogic/doc/ports.md

 ```

 In the following sections, we describe the flow control semantics used by
-Alogic.
-After this discussion, we will introduce the syntax used to work with
+Alogic, and then we introduce the syntax used to work with Alogic ports.
-Alogic ports.

 ### Flow control signals